-Course Part Learning objectives By the end of this course, students should be able to: 1. lotro di into mi define toxicity and explain how toxicity is measured.
-1: Introductory concepts, pesticide recognize the laws that govern pesticide registration and use. regulations, and demonstrate how to find critical information on a pesticide label. pesticide safety explain how to follow safety procedures when handling pesticides.
-2. Pesticide mode explain the biochemical modes of action of common insecticides, herbicides, and fungicides. of action explain how adjuvants and synergists can influence pesticide deposition and efficacy.
-3: Pesticide explain how to calculate the amount of pesticide and water to put in a sprayer. application methods explain how to select the most appropriate type of application equipment for various needs. explain how to calibrate a sprayer.
+Course Part Learning objective Upon completion of this course, students should be able to: 1: Introductory define toxicity and explain how toxicity is measured. concepts, recognize the laws that govern pesticide registration and use. pesticide regulations, and demonstrate how to find critical information on a pesticide label. pesticide safety explain how to follow safety procedures when handling pesticides.
+2. Pesticide mode of action explain the biochemical modes of action of common insecticides, herbicides, and fungicides. explain how adjuvants and synergists can influence pesticide deposition and efficacy.
+3: Pesticide application explain how to calculate the amount of pesticide and water to put in a sprayer. methods explain how to select the most appropriate type of application equipment for various needs. explain how to calibrate a sprayer.
+4: Procedures for interpret the results of pesticide efficacy tests. evaluating pesticides explain procedures that are used to evaluate pesticide toxicity, efficacy, and coverage. evaluate the risk and determine the environmental fate of pesticides.

-interpret the results of pesticide efficacy tests.
-4: Procedures for evaluating explain procedures that are used to evaluate pesticide toxicity, efficacy, and coverage. pesticides evaluate the risk and determine the environmental fate of pesticides. find information on toxicity of pesticides to non-target organisms. understand the role of biotechnology in pest management.
-5: Use of describe why pesticide applications can fail to control a problem. pesticides within IPM programs explain why pesticide resistance can develop, describe the mechanisms of resistance, and explain how resistance is best managed. define the Environmental Impact Quotient and understand how it is used to compare various pesticide programs.
+5: Use of pesticides within IPM programs understand the principals of Integrated Pest Management (IPM) • find information on toxicity of pesticides to non-target organisms. understand the role of biotechnology in pest management. describe why pesticide applications can fail to control a problem. explain why pesticide resistance can develop, describe the mechanisms of resistance, and explain how resistance is best managed.

+define the Environmental Impact Quotient and understand how it is used to compare various pesticide programs.

-How This Online Course Works
+How This Course Works